jenciso/docker-kubectl/README.md

 ## Kubectl

-A simple kubectl binary in container
+A simple `kubectl` binary in container to use in your pipeline